Iqra617/Behavioral-Cloning-for-Self-Driving-Cars-/README.md

 The project is based on the research by Nvidia.The network is a CNN which maps raw pixel inputs along with steering data from a log file and clones the behaviour of the steering in autonomous mode.

+**Goals**

-The project consisted of the following stages:
+The goals / steps of this project are the following:

-Collect training data by driving the car around the simulator.
-Implement the NVIDIA neural network.
+Use the simulator to collect data of good driving behavior.
+Build, a convolution neural network in Pytorch that predicts steering angles from images.
-Train and test model performance.
+Train and validate the model with a training and validation set.
+Test that the model successfully drives around the track without leaving the road.

 **Collecting Training Data**